-Level 8 th Grade 9th Grade 10 th Grade 11 th Grade 12 th Grade Regents Living Earth Science Electives Electives Electives Environment Regents Advanced Living Earth Science Chemistry Physics Electives Regents Environment Regents Regents or Regents or Electives AP Electives or Electives Honors Living Earth Science Chemistry Physics AP Electives Environment Honors Honors Regents or Honors AP Electives
+Level 8th Grade 9th Grade 10 th Grade 11 th Grade 12 th Grade Regents Living Earth Science Electives Electives Electives Environment Regents Advanced Living Earth Science Chemistry Physics Electives Regents Environment Regents Regents or Regents or Electives AP Electives or Electives Honors Living Earth Science Chemistry Physics AP Electives Environment Honors Honors Regents or Honors AP Electives

-Living Environment 9 - 0405 Full Year - 1 Credit
+Living Environment 9 - 0405 Full Year - 1 Credit Grade 9

-Grade 9

-Dronoguicita, Nono

 This course is based on the Living Environment Core Curriculum of the New York State Learning Standards.
 The course of study provides an in-depth study of life, structure and function, relationships and interactions of a variety of organisms.
 The concept of interdependence of all life on Earth is interwoven throughout the curriculum, which includes units on ecology, evolution, genetics, reproduction and development, homeostasis, and ecology.
-A 30 lab minimum is required to sit for the Regents exam.
+A minimum of 1,200 minutes of lab work is required to sit for the Regents exam.
 All students meeting the lab requirement are required to take a Regents examination at the end of the course.
 This course meets 7 periods per week.

-Earth Science 9 - 0401 Full Year - 1 Credit Grade 9
+Earth Science 9 - 0401 Full Year - 1 Credit

+Grade 9

+D // III D .